-Starting with a post-WWII concrete-block house with little room for horizontal expansion, we devised a strategy that adhered mostly to the original footprint but dramatically reshaped the volumes.
+Working with a one-story post-WWII concrete-block house with little room for horizontal expansion, we adhered mostly to the original footprint and focused on reshaping the volumes.

-Light, planar materials of glass, lexan, perforated aluminum, corrugated steel, play off of the solidity of the original concrete block, transforming this dwelling into a contradiction of gravity and loftiness.
+Light, planar materials of glass, lexan, perforated aluminum and corrugated steel play off of the solidity of the original concrete block, transforming this dwelling into a collision of loftiness and gravity.